smartsheet-platform/smartsheet-javascript-sdk/README.md

 This is an SDK to simplify connecting to the [Smartsheet API](http://www.smartsheet.com/developers/api-documentation) from Node.js applications.

-*Please note that this SDK is beta and may change significantly in the future.*

 ## System Requirements

 The SDK supports Node.js versions 6.x or later.